BattlePlugins/BattleCore/README.md

 BattleCore
 ==========

-Common classes and fuctions used across all the Battle plugins.
+Common classes and functions used across all the Battle plugins.

+The goal of this project is to eventually hold all the common utility classes shared across all the Battle plugins.
+As of now, they are all spread throughout different projects and various different versions of the same classes are just in the projects directly.
+So whenever we need to update those classes, we have to go into all those projects and update them individually.
+The goal for this project is to change that.

 Links
 ------------